 I don’t have an example from my own writing here because the only ones I could give would be incredibly long and ain’t nobody got time for that, but I will give you an example…

 I accidentally caught my parent’s grill on fire and ruined it but I’m pretty creative at finding ways to chop onions without crying…I might look ridiculous but this is creative problem solving at it’s finest 😉

 Related: How to be a Great Problem Solver

 Alright, so that example isn’t the best but I really wanted to work this crazy picture in here and that seemed like the way to do it 😂

-And there you have my basic strategies for journaling for healing.
+And there you have my basic journaling tips for healing.
 Try these out and let me know how they go!
 I’d love your feedback.
-Coming soon is the last post in this journaling series where I’ll be dropping my “advanced” techniques for journaling.
+Coming soon is the last post in this journaling series where I’ll be dropping my “advanced” mental health journaling tips.
 Definitely make sure you check back in for that.

 In fact, why not just subscribe to make sure you don’t miss it?